You Are What You Annotate: Towards Better Models through Annotator Representations: Related Work

-\paragraph{Modeling Annotator Disagreement.} Researchers have proposed various approaches for studying datasets with annotator disagreement. \citet{zhang-de-marneffe-2021-identifying} propose Artificial Annotators (AAs) to simulate the uncertainty in the annotation process. \citet{zhou-etal-2022-distributed} apply additional distribution estimation methods such as Monte Carlo (MC) Dropout, Deep Ensemble, Re-Calibration, and Distribution Distillation to capture human judgment distribution. \citet{meissner-etal-2021-embracing} train models directly on the estimated label distribution of the annotators in the NLI task. \citet{zhang-etal-2021-learning-different} consider annotator disagreement in a more general setting with a mixture of single-label, multi-label, and unlabeled examples.
-They adapt the data augmentation method MixUp \cite{zhang2018mixup} to generate virtual training examples by interpolating between different training examples. \citet{gordon2022jury} introduce jury learning to model every annotator in a dataset by Deep and Cross Network (DCN) \cite{wang-2021-dcn} and predict the annotator's reaction to an example by DCN.
+\paragraph{Modeling Annotator Disagreement.} Researchers have proposed various approaches for studying datasets with annotator disagreement. \citet{zhang-de-marneffe-2021-identifying} propose Artificial Annotators to simulate the uncertainty in the annotation process. \citet{zhou-etal-2022-distributed} apply additional distribution estimation methods such as Monte Carlo (MC) Dropout, Deep Ensemble, Re-Calibration, and Distribution Distillation to capture human judgment distribution. \citet{meissner-etal-2021-embracing} train models directly on the estimated label distribution of the annotators in the NLI task. \citet{zhang-etal-2021-learning-different} consider annotator disagreement in a more general setting with a mixture of single-label, multi-label, and unlabeled examples. \citet{gordon2022jury} introduce jury learning to model every annotator in a dataset with Deep and Cross Network (DCN) \cite{wang-2021-dcn}.
 They combine the text and annotator ID together with the predicted annotator's reaction from DCN for classification.
-In contrast, we propose to explicitly embed annotator and their labels, and we perform a detailed analysis of these two embeddings. \citet{davani-etal-2022-dealing} employ a common shared learned representation while having different layers on top for each annotator.
-Similar to our work, \citet{kocon2021learning} also develop trainable embedding for annotators.
+In contrast, we propose to explicitly embed annotator and their labels, and we perform a detailed analysis of these two embeddings. \citet{davani-etal-2022-dealing} employ a common shared learned representation while having different layers for each annotator.
+Similar to our work, \citet{kocon2021learning} also develop trainable embeddings for annotators.
 In contrast, we propose embedding annotators as well as their labels with learnable matrices associated with each.
 We test our methods on eight datasets sourced from various domains, while \citet{kocon2021learning} conduct their experiments on four datasets all sourced from Wikipedia.